OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 - The strength of the password.
 - The speed of the algorithm (or work factor for modern algorithms).
+- The memory required for the algorithm.
+- The number of concurrent threads of computation allowed by the algorithm.
-- The number of passwords being targeted (assuming they have unique salts).
+- The number of passwords being targeted.

 Strong passwords stored with modern hashing algorithms should be effectively impossible for an attacker to crack.